chiefenne/JETI_EX_BUS/README.md

 <br>

-Connection cable for the EX Bus.
-A standard RC servo cable has 3 wires (signal, vcc, gnd).
-When connecting to an EX Bus channel on the receiver, one needs one wire (yellow here) which splits into two wires (yellow, green).
-The yellow cable gets a resistor (2.4k&Omega; up to 10k&Omega;s) soldered in line which needs to be connected to <b>*TX*</b> on the microcontroller.
-The green cable splits off the yellow cable before the transistor and needs to be connected to <b>*RX*</b> on the microcontroller.

-This setup can be simplified as shown on the real sensor (see figures 9, 10).
-The resitor is soldered between TX and RX and the signal cable (yellow here) is connected to TX directly.
+The connection cable from board to receiver (EX Bus telemetry transfer) can be derived from a standard RC servo cable.
+It has 3 wires (signal, vcc, gnd).The resitor is soldered between TX and RX and the signal cable (yellow here) is connected to TX directly.

 <br><br>
 2023 Andreas Ennemoser – andreas.ennemoser@aon.at